James K. Polk: Democratic nomination

 Despite his loss, Polk was determined to become the next vice president of the United States, seeing it as a path to the presidency.
 Van Buren was the frontrunner for the 1844 Democratic nomination, and Polk engaged in a careful campaign to become his running mate.
-The former president faced opposition from Southerners who feared his views on slavery, while his handling of the Panic of 1837—he had refused to rescind the Specie Circular—aroused opposition from some in the West (today's Midwestern United States) who believed his hard money policies had hurt their section of the country.
+The former president faced opposition from Southerners who feared his views on slavery, while his handling of the Panic of 1837—he had refused to rescind the Specie Circular—aroused opposition from some in the West (modern Midwestern United States) who believed his hard money policies had hurt their section of the country.
 Many Southerners backed Calhoun's candidacy, Westerners rallied around Senator Lewis Cass of Michigan, and former Vice President Johnson also maintained a strong following among Democrats.
 Jackson assured Van Buren by letter that Polk in his campaigns for governor had "fought the battle well and fought it alone".
 Polk hoped to gain Van Buren's support, hinting in a letter that a Van Buren/Polk ticket could carry Tennessee, but found him unconvinced.

 The biggest political issue in the United States at that time was territorial expansion.
 The Republic of Texas had successfully revolted against Mexico in 1836.
 With the republic largely populated by American emigres, those on both sides of the Sabine River border between the U.S. and Texas deemed it inevitable that Texas would join the United States, but this would anger Mexico, which considered Texas a breakaway province, and threatened war if the United States annexed it.
 Jackson, as president, had recognized Texas independence, but the initial momentum toward annexation had stalled.
 Britain was seeking to expand her influence in Texas: Britain had abolished slavery, and if Texas did the same, it would provide a western haven for runaways to match one in the North.
 A Texas not in the United States would also stand in the way of what was deemed America's Manifest Destiny to overspread the continent.